What are the new changes to MHPOD?

 If you are able to wait until the new system is live, then the process of registration will be simpler as you will be able to self-register independently.

-In the event that you need to register for MHPOD prior to the change over to the new system on June 23 2016, please read through the information below that explains what you need to do.
+In the event that you need to register for MHPOD prior to the change over to the new system, please read through the information below that explains what you need to do.

 Public Mental Health Workforce